best-practice-and-impact/qa-of-code-guidance/book/index.md

 The principles in this book are language agnostic - as such it does not form a comprehensive learning resource and you may often need to study further resources to implement these practices.
 That said, examples and useful references are provided for **Python** and **R**, as a pair of open source languages that are commonly applied across government.

+## Accessibility statement

+This accessibility statement applies to the quality assurance of code guidance.

+The website is managed by the Best Practice and Impact division of the Office for National Statistics.
+We would like this guidance to be accessible for as many people as possible.
+This means that you should be able to:
+* change colours, contrast levels and fonts
+* zoom in up to 300% without the text spilling off the screen
+* navigate most of the website using just a keyboard
+* navigate most of the website using speech recognition software
+* listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

+We know that some parts of the guidance are not currently fully accessible:
+* tabbed content (e.g. code examples) cannot be focussed and switched using a keyboard

+### Feedback and reporting accessibility problems

+We’re always looking to improve the accessibility of our guidance.
+If you find any problems not listed on this page or think that we’re not meeting accessibility requirements, please contact us by email at [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).
+Also please get in touch if you are unable to access any part of this guidance, or require the content in a different format.

+### Enforcement procedure

+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).